 Summary

-This desktop study aims to establish the most important rights issues for children in Europe based on available research.
+This report aims to establish the most important rights issues for children in Europe based on available research.
 It is intended that children’s views on their rights, and their recommendations for improving their enjoyment of those rights, feed into the Council of Europe’s next Strategy for the Rights of the Child, 2016-2019.
 A broad range of research on the views of children from across Europe is reviewed in order to highlight the themes which children identify as most important to them.
 The methodology for identifying the most important information includes consideration of factors such as geography, disadvantaged groups, and principles of the United Nations Convention on the Rights of the Child UNCRC).
 The points outlined here are those made by children.
 Within this framework, the themes identified as most important to children are:

 Violence: Children report experiencing high levels of violence in the home and elsewhere.
 They would like to be believed and supported when they report it.
 They give recommendations on how to tackle violence, such as ending physical punishment, services better suited to children’s needs, and greater control over action taken to deal with the problems they report.